Aruisop/Resume-Screening/README.md

 - The final result is displayed as a bar chart.

 # File Dependencies
-- spacy(used for the natural language processing aspectof the code)
+- spacy(used for the natural language processing aspect of the code)
 - PyPDF2(used for text extraction from PDF)
 - docx(used for DOCX text extraction)
 - matplotlib(used to plot the bar chart)